Basque rural sports: Lasto botatzea (bale tossing)

 Hay bale tossing is related to lasto altxatzea.
 Here the hay-bales have to be thrown over a bar set a certain height with the help of a pitchfork.
 For men the height is normally 7 m and for women 5 m, the bale has to hit a bell for the toss to be valid.

 This sport is very similar to the Scottish sheaf toss.
 In Spanish this is called lanzamiento de fardo.

 Lokotx biltzea (cob gathering)

 In cob gathering competitions, also called buskail biltzea, cobs are placed at 1.25 m distances in a line, 25 in a line at the most.
 The game can be played to 50, 75, or 100 cobs in which case they are placed in sets of 2, 3, or 4.
 The competitors have to collect these in order (the nearest first) and place them into a basket at one end of the row of cobs.

 It is called recogida de mazorcas in Spanish and course des épis de maïs in French.

 Ontzi eramatea (churn carrying)

-The churn carrying competition usually involves milk-cans and is very similar to the txinga eramatea competition.
-Competitors have to carry a 41 kg milk-churn in each hand as far as possible.
+The churn carrying competition usually involves milk churns and is very similar to the txinga eramatea competition.
+Competitors have to carry a 41 kg churn in each hand as far as possible.
 This game is also called esneketariak "milk carrying" or ontziketariak "can carrying".